 Storm Castle Creek, formerly Squaw Creek is a great limestone climbing spot with, on average harder climbs.
 It is sunny almost the whole day, i.e "scortched earth".
 A good spot to get a few routes in before or after work.
 Normally when i have gone there on nicer days there has been one or two groups climbing but its not bad or busy for MT standards.

 A large area with three significant crags, The Terrace, Singed Crag, and Scorched Earth.

 Climbs are located on the east side of the river and is a short drive from both Bozeman and Big Sky.
 Turn off at Squaw Creek for the storm castle hiking trail, then take a left after going over the bridge.
 Look for a faint trail that begins in the woods to your right.

-20 Total Routes
+29 Total Climbing Routes

-Browse More Classics in Scorched Earth
+Browse More Rock Climbing Classics in Scorched Earth

 Featured Route For Scorched Earth

 Shock and Awe 5.12a 7a+ 25 VIII+ 25 E5 6a MT